gajennings-net/wordbash/README.md

         (( ++i ))
     done < "$dir/$file"

 Yeah, I guess it's just me.
-We really need a fucking structured query language to do anything like this.
+We really need a bloody structured query language to do anything like this.
 Yeah.